Are you posh enough to holiday at one of these exclusive ski resorts?

 6. Sun Valley, Idaho

 Sun Valley was America’s first luxury, purpose-built winter resort.
 It is a seasonal home to the rich and famous who flock to the luxury lodges at the foot of the slopes.
 Along the walls of the Sun Valley Lodge you’ll find photos of Clint Eastwood, Gary Cooper, Ernest Hemingway and a smattering of Kennedys.
-Until recently, Bruce Willis owned a mountain here – Soldier Mountain ski area just west of Hailey.
+Bruce Willis used to own a mountain here – Soldier Mountain ski area just west of Hailey.

 Apres-ski: Sun Valley has a rowdy apres scene, but for a more sophisticated evening you take a horse-drawn sleigh ride from Sun Valley Inn to the romantic Trail Creek Cabin for dinner.